KBALDE/xhipai/README.md

-# Teach me how to read Research Article about Deep Learning
+# Teach me how to read Research Articles about Deep Learning